Glemham Hall: Openings

+It is today used mostly for corporate and social occasions.
+It is open to the general public 28 days of the year or by a private booking for a guided tour of the house by a member of the Cobbold family.
+The tour showcases much of the family history, changes to the house and many Ipswich Town Football Club memorabilia.

-It is today used mostly for corporate and social occasions and is not open to the general public although the gardens are open on selected days throughout the summer.
-The FolkEast Festival which is held on the parkland at Glemham Hall every August, attracting international acoustic, folk and roots musicians, whilst also championing local businesses, heritage and crafts.
+The gardens are opened separately on selected days throughout the summer.
+In 2013, The FolkEast Festival began to be held on the parkland at Glemham Hall every August, attracting international acoustic, folk and roots musicians, whilst also championing local businesses, heritage and crafts.